10.4. Composition: Embedded Objects

 };

 Composition property values.
-Like all constructive relationships, C++ implements compostion with class-scope (i.e., member) variables.
+Like all constructive relationships, C++ implements composition with class-scope (i.e., member) variables.